GeoNode/geonode/docs/install/core/index.rst

 in order to update the files into the ``statics`` Docker volume.

-.. warning:: This is an external volume and it won't be updated by a simple restart.
+.. warning:: This is an external volume, and a simple restart won't update it.
 You have to be careful and keep it aligned with your changes.

 Whenever you need to change some settings or environment variable, the easiest thing to do is to: